pra-kri/old_pra-kri.github.io/README.md

 In a way, they followed the Socratic ideal of ***taking risks and paying the price for their opinions***.
 They weren't conflict-averse nerds who hid in the library.
 But they also weren't blind risk-takers who had no wisdom or intelligence.
 They had courage *and* wisdom.<br> <br>
 Maybe one day, if I try my best, I could be a bit like that.
 <br><br>
-But before I get there, I'd need to pick up a few bits of knowledge...
+But if I'm serious about getting there, I'd need to learn a few things...
 * I need to learn how  to write + speak clearly.
-Otherwise, I'd be boring to listen to.
 * I need to learn more about all the topics I find interesting.
-Otherwise, I'll have no knowledge; nothing to talk about.
-Who would ever want to listen to someone who never followed their own curiosity?
+Otherwise, I'll have nothing to talk about.
 * I need to be able to filter through ideas, to get to the core principles of a subject.
 Otherwise, do I really understand the material?
 <br> <br>
-This site is my attempt at working towards all of that.
+This site is my attempt at working towards some of that.
 <br>

 # Interests